feedlab-io/docs/source/index.html.md

 > Make sure to replace `$TOKEN` with your Token.

 FeedLab uses Tokens to allow access to the API.
-You can register a new FeedLab Tokens at our [developer portal](http://localhost).
+You can register a new FeedLab Tokens at our [website](https://feedlab.io/app/signup).

 FeedLab expects for the Token to be included in all API requests to the server in a header that looks like the following: